Fiscal Sponsorship

 Ana A. Alpizar - writer/ director

-Ana A. Alpizar is a Cuban director, screenwriter, producer, and editor based in New York, currently pursuing an MFA at NYU Tisch.
+Ana A. Alpizar is a director, screenwriter, producer, and editor based in New York, currently pursuing an MFA at NYU Tisch.
 As a director, Ana's short film The Fisherman screened at Sundance, Miami, NALIP, Rooftop Films, and received awards at numerous festivals worldwide.
 Her film The Premiere won the top prize at the China Women's Film Festival, among other accolades.
 Her latest short, Hapi Berdey Yusimi in Yur Dey, was an official selection at the New Orleans Film Festival, Brooklyn Film Festival, and more.
 Since 2019, Ana has worked as an editor across film, TV, and advertising.
 She has edited two feature films—Domestic Animals (dir.
 Juan Pablo Daranas Molina) and Ciao Babes & Baddies (dir.
 Bianca di Marco)—as well as several short films.
 Her work includes Out the Window Through The Wall, which was an Official Selection at Cannes 2024.

 Madeline Finkel - Producer